Mayor Edwin O. Childs House

-The Mayor Edwin O. Childs House is a historic house at 340 California Street in Newton, Massachusetts.
+The Mayor Edwin O. Childs House is a historic house located at 340 California Street in Newton, Massachusetts.
 It is a stucco-clad two story wood-frame structure with a side gable roof and a three-bay shed-roof dormer.
 The centered entrance is sheltered by a square portico supported by paired square columns and topped by a balustrade.

 The house was built in 1915 to a design by Brainerd and Leeds for Edwin O. Childs, who was then serving as Newton's mayor.
 The house is a well-preserved example of the Craftsman style.

 The house was listed on the National Register of Historic Places in 1990.